Last updated on May 2nd, 2023

 It shows on the map where the tolls are, so you can plan your way around it.
 However, you cannot avoid tolls driving through Bergen unless you take a long detour by 580 and E16.
 Considering the gas cost you will not save any money by taking it.

 Do you have more tips on parking in Bergen?
-We would love to hear about them!
+I would love to hear about them!